 Likely caused by enteric organisms: 300 mg twice daily for 10 days (CDC [Workowski 2015]) or 200 mg twice daily for 14 days (Canadian STI Guidelines 2008 [Update 2014])

-Likely caused by sexually transmitted chlamydia and gonorrhea and enteric organisms in men who practice insertive anal sex: 300 mg once daily for 10 days in combination with ceftriaxone (CDC [Workowski 2015])
+Likely caused by sexually transmitted chlamydia and gonorrhea and enteric organisms in men who practice insertive anal sex: 300 mg twice daily for 10 days in combination with ceftriaxone (CDC [Workowski 2015])

 Leprosy (multibacillary) (off-label use): Oral: 400 mg once daily (in combination with dapsone and rifampin) for 12 months (WHO 2012) or alternatively, 400 mg once monthly (in combination with monthly rifampin and minocycline) for 24 months (Villahermosa 2004; WHO 1998; WHO 2012).

 Multiple-dose regimen: 400 mg once daily (in combination with rifampin) for 4 weeks (Balagon 2010).

 Single-dose regimen: 400 mg as a single dose (in combination with single doses of rifampin and minocycline) (Manickam 2012).
 Note: Found to be less effective than standard WHO multiple drug therapy (WHO-MDT) for paucibacillary leprosy; should only be used if close follow-up of relapse is possible (Manickam 2012; Setia 2011).